davidehnis/CustomersAPI/README.md

 * Adding a new customer
 * Updating an existing customer

-The API is secured via a custom identity server that is also contain in the solution.
+The API is secured via a custom identity server that is also contained in the solution.

 The API is written in c# and .NET 5